 The University of Montana has been ranked one of the best for education quality delivered to veterans and military personnel.Trying to avoid as much student debt as possible? this school and its $16,276 annual net price may be a great match for you.
-Interested in learning more details on The University of Montana's campus?
-Go on a virtual tour.
+A virtual tour could be an easy way to find out more about The University of Montana.

 It is difficult to beat West Virginia University if you want to pursue Wildlife Management as a major.
 Positioned in Morgantown, West Virginia, this university is right for individuals who thrive in an urban setting.

 Study hard for the SAT; the typical score of applicants to WVU is 1,040.Because of a dedication to high educational standards and an annual price of $15,978, West Virginia University is a good bang for your buck.
 Get an idea of what being on campus at WVU is like by viewing some campus videos.

 University of Georgia is one of the finest schools in the country for Wildlife Management.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.